moadams847/SensorAdjust-Project/README.md

-# Guide for SensorAdjust Project [URL](https://sensor-adjust-project.streamlit.app/ "The SensorAdjust Project website")
+# Guide for SensorAdjust Project

 **Overview**: SensorAdjust is an open source project that aims to simplify the calibration process for users with minimal or no coding expertise.